 The hardest part of starting is the decision to start, of course after you have decided to start the really hard part is to keep going!
-For me that means different ways of learning, not just one way.
-I’ve used books, YouTube, self paced learning, instructor lead learning and the real game changer this time around has been the projects!
+For me, that means different ways of learning, not just one way.
+I’ve used books, YouTube, self-paced learning and instructor lead learning but the real game changer this time around has been the projects!
 More on projects and resources later in the post.

 A couple other things I’ve discovered this time around:

-- Its okay to learn the basics more than once.
+- It is okay to learn the basics more than once.

 - The more you learn the basics the more they sink in